Skip to Main Content

 • Choose which type of rubric you want (percentage, points, etc.), how many rows and columns you want, how complex you want it to be, and add more information into the description field.
 Then generate your rubric again to make it more specific to your assignment;

-• You can now manually edit the rubric, change the rubric title, and update the points or percentages, so that it is exactly as you want it.
+• Once generated, you can manually edit the rubric, change the rubric title, and update the points or percentages, so that it is exactly as you want it.

 Tip